 (B) They are part of a discrete, identifiable, larger project that was constructed within the previous 5 years and is equal to or greater than 10 percent of the SER; or

+(C) They were constructed without, or in violation of, DEQ's approval.

+(2) Air Quality Protection:

+(a) Air Quality Analysis: The owner or operator of a federal major source must meet the AQRV requirements in OAR 340-225-0070.

+(b) Net Air Quality Benefit: The owner or operator must meet the requirements of OAR 340-224-0520 for ozone areas or 340-224-0540(2) and (5) for non-ozone areas, whichever is applicable.

+(3) Sources Impacting Other Designated Areas: The owner or operator of any source that significantly impacts air quality in a designated area other than the one the source is locating in must meet the additional requirements of net air quality benefit in OAR 340-224-0520 for ozone areas or 340-224-0550 for non-ozone areas, whichever is applicable.

-(C) They were constructed without, or in violation of, the Department's approval.
-(2) Offsets and Net Air Quality Benefit.
-The owner or operator must obtain offsets and demonstrate that a net air quality benefit will be achieved as specified in OAR 340-225-0090.
-(3) Additional Requirements: (a) The owner or operator of a source that emits or has the potential to emit 100 tons per year or more of any regulated pollutant subject to this division must evaluate alternative sites, sizes, production processes, and environmental control techniques for the proposed source or modification and demonstrate that benefits of the proposed source or modification will significantly outweigh the environmental and social costs imposed as a result of its location, construction or modification.
+(4) Additional Requirements: (a) The owner or operator of a federal major source subject to this rule must evaluate alternative sites, sizes, production processes, and environmental control techniques for the proposed source or modification and demonstrate that benefits of the proposed source or modification will significantly outweigh the environmental and social costs imposed as a result of its location, construction or modification.

-(b) The owner or operator of a source that emits or has the potential to emit 100 tons per year or more of any regulated pollutant subject to this division must demonstrate that all major sources owned or operated by such person (or by an entity controlling, controlled by, or under common control with such person) in the state are in compliance, or are on a schedule for compliance, with all applicable emission limitations and standards under the Act.
+(b) The owner or operator of a federal major source subject to this rule must demonstrate that all federal major sources owned or operated by such person (or by an entity controlling, controlled by, or under common control with such person) in the state are in compliance, or are on a schedule for compliance, with all applicable emission limitations and standards under the Act.

-(c) The owner or operator of a federal major source must meet the visibility impact requirements in OAR 340-225-0070.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.